John Wick, The Wire and Fringe actor, Lance Reddicks, cause of death questioned by family - ExBulletin

 According to Reddicks’ death certificate, which was obtained by TMZhe died of ischemic heart disease and atherosclerotic coronary artery disease.

-However, Reddicks’ attorney, speaking on behalf of his family, said the autopsy conclusions made no sense as Reddick was the most physically fit person I have ever known.
+However, Reddicks’ attorney, speaking on behalf of his family, said the findings from the autopsy made no sense as Reddick was the most physically fit person I have ever known.

 James Hornstein said Reddick trains daily at home and follows a strict diet, adding that when he is away for work he requests the availability of gym facilities as part of his contractual requirement.

-Hornstein added: The information on the death certificate is totally inconsistent with his way of life.
+Hornstein added: The information on the death certificate is completely inconsistent with his way of life.

 Behalf [Lances wife] Stephanie Reddick, the death certificate information is unsubstantiated and inconsistent with known family facts.